 Also, as more payments are being made by Direct Debit it is not really practical to rely on the balance shown on your account at Cashpoints.
 What is shown as being in your account today may well be deducted to cover a Direct Debit payment the very next day creating and overdraft.ÃÂ In order to avoid going into an unexpected overdraft situation it is a good idea to keep a note of incomings/outgoings each month.

+To ascertain how much (or how little) cash is left in your account, add up the figures on both pages.ÃÂ The left hand page is cash in, right hand page is cash paid out.ÃÂ Deduct the total shown on the right hand page from the total on the left hand page and this is the amount of cash available to you.
 By deducting the direct payments from your cash flow at the beginning of the month even if they will not be paid until later, it shows how much surplus cash is actually available to spend for the rest of the month.
 This way the money should be available to pay them when due.ÃÂ This helps to prevent spending money which has been earmarked for other things.

 When you reach the bottom of the page total each column, deduct one from the other and this amount represents the balance at this moment in time.ÃÂ